natdog400/Python-Personal-Macro/README.md

   - Add actions like Click, Move, Move-To, Type, Key Press, Wait, Scroll
   - For Click: optionally select a region to click randomly inside
   - For Move-To: optionally enable random and select a region to move within
+  - Use `Show Region` or `Show Click` to quickly visualize the current settings before running.
   - Run the selected sequence; press F8 to stop
 - Template Tester tab:
   - Pick a template, optionally select region, start live preview to see confidence value
 - Failsafe tab:
   - Enable failsafe, choose a template and confidence, optionally set a search region
   - Build a separate “failsafe sequence” of steps
+  - Use `Show Region` to preview the configured failsafe region overlay.
   - Click Test Failsafe to run only the failsafe sequence

 ## Screenshots